March Birth Month Flowers: The Daffodil

 Daffodil Flower Meaning in Floriography

-Perhaps this is why the Victorian language of flowers often linked daffodils to “regard” or “self-esteem.”
+The Victorian language of flowers often linked daffodils to “regard” or “self-esteem.”
 Another historical meaning of the daffodil is “unequalled love.”
 Of course, the flowers also symbolize new beginnings, hope, and rebirth, due to their early emergence in spring.

 Daffodil Flower Colors and Their Symbolism